Four years, five hat-tricks - trebling up in the FA Cup

 A look back at our remarkable recent run of FA Cup hat-tricks

-On Sunday evening, Carlos Vinicius registered our fifth FA Cup hat-trick in just under four years as he tucked away three goals in our 5-0 over Marine.
+Earlier this month, Carlos Vinicius registered our fifth FA Cup hat-trick in just under four years as he tucked away three goals in our 5-0 third-round win over Marine.

 Picking up his first match ball since joining us on loan from Benfica in October, 2020, Vinicius found the back of the net three times in just 13 minutes against the Mariners in a clinical first-half display.

 The Brazilian's treble on Merseyside was the 30th we have completed in the FA Cup in our history while, since February, 2017, we have now scored five in the competition.
 Incredibly, that means we have now accounted for more than a third of the 14 hat-tricks that have been registered in the FA Cup proper across that period.
 No other club has scored more than a single hat-trick in the competition in the last four years while only one other Premier League side has even managed to register one in that time - that was now-Championship outfit Norwich City in January, 2020.

 In scoring his treble against Marine, Vinicius became the 25th player to score an FA Cup hat-trick for us in our history and, having gone the entire 2019/20 season without one in all competitions, we have now registered three so far this campaign alone.

 Here’s a look back at our five most recent FA Cup trebles...

 19 February, 2017 - Fulham 0-3 Spurs - FA Cup fifth round